 - The program is flexible enough that a student may complement the mathematics major with a minor, a second major, or honors.
-Mathematics majors have pursued minors or second majors in areas such as computer science, chemistry, finance, and physics.
+Mathematics majors often obtain a minor, and some a second major, in a closely allied area such as computer science, chemistry, finance, or physics.

 - Students receive one-on-one advising with departmental faculty in selecting a program of study and in pursuing admission to graduate school, professional programs or careers in mathematics.

-The Chair of the Department of Mathematics is Dr. Maureen Cox, who may be contacted by email at firstname.lastname@example.org or by phone at (716) 375-2476.
+The Chair of the Department of Mathematics is Dr. Christopher Hill, who may be contacted by email or by phone at (716) 375-2025.
 The Department is located in the Mathematics Suite, which is comprised of rooms 301 and 303 of De La Roche Hall.

 The Department of Mathematics offers a B.S. in mathematics, a B.S. in mathematics with grades 7-12 teaching certification, and a minor in mathematics.